Methods for Onboarding a New Hire into Your Company

 One Style Never Fits All

-Start Assigning Tasks
+Start Working on Tasks

-Also make sure that you or the mentor oversees the project from start to finish to ensure the work aligns with your company standards.
+Also, ensure that you or the mentor oversees the project from start to finish to ensure the work aligns with your company standards.
 Working on a project can reinforce learning much more quickly than simply reading about different processes or procedures in a training manual.

-Check In and Communicate Regularly
+Check-In and Communicate Regularly

 Listen to Feedback

-Even if your company can't reduce the new employee turnover rate down to 0%, you can certainly decrease the likelihood of new hires leaving by helping them feel knowledgeable, secure, and supported in their new environment.
-These onboarding tips provide a warm, comprehensive, and ongoing welcome that can help new hires establish their footing as they continue to acclimate and grow.
-Of course, well-developed hiring and selection practices to ensure proper fit are key to taking the first step with a new hire – then thoughtful onboarding procedures are the next step in creating success in the employee life cycle.
+Even if your company can't reduce the new employee turnover rate to 0%, onboarding employees successfully can decrease the likelihood of new hires leaving by helping them feel knowledgeable, secure, and supported in their new environment.
+A successful onboarding experience provides a warm, comprehensive, and ongoing welcome that allows new hires to establish their footing as they acclimate and grow.
+An effective onboarding program does not end after orientation day.